dashesy/pyavfcam/README.md

 pyavfcam 0.0.1
-Python extension to yse OSX AVFoundation to access camera
+Python extension to use OSX AVFoundation to access camera

 Introduction